kix23/regen/README.md

 5. a|b alpha / beta

 ### Version History
+__0.010-1a__
++ Moved mod/template.sh to mod/mod_core.sh
++ Added -m Switch to add all needed Modules in mod_regen.
+Infile is for Scripts now.
++ Removed Goal.
+It's self-perpetuating.

 __0.001-2a__
 + Moved example/regen.sh to mod/mod_regen.sh
 + example/regen.sh is now the programm file only.